Last updated: March 2026

 Your Steam account is more than just a gaming platform — it's a digital asset with real monetary value.
-Our calculator estimates your account's worth based on your game library size, Steam level, rare inventory items, and other factors.
-Whether you're curious about your gaming investment or considering account transitions, get an instant valuation.
+Our Steam account value calculator estimates your Steam library worth based on your game library size, Steam level worth, CS2 inventory value, rare items, and other factors.
+Whether you're curious about your gaming investment or looking to sell your Steam account, get an instant valuation based on current marketplace data.

 Steam Account Value Calculator